karthagokul/openroadsim/README.md

 you shall use Ubuntu 20.04 or later with python3 .
 Run the below commands

     pip install -r requirements.txt
-    sudo apt install python3-tk (to use the tracer gui) python main.py scenarios/echo_test.yaml
+    python main.py scenarios/echo_test.yaml

 you shall see logs like below